+There is extra legal protection for people classed as night workers.
 The working hours of night workers are regulated by the Organisation of Working Time Act 1997.
-It is important to be clear about what is meant by night work and night worker.

-- Night work means work done in the period between midnight and 7am.
+Night work means work done between midnight and 7am.

 Night workers' hours of work

-Part 6 of the Safety, Health and Welfare (General Application) Regulations 2007 states the steps an employer must take to ensure the health and safety of night workers.
+An employer must take the following steps to protect the health and safety of night workers.

 What if I become ill from working nights?